 The B.F.A. and B.A. in Dance are four-year degree programs, and most of our students complete their degree in four years.
 Graduation rates depend on student enrollment in the first year of college and compliance with advising recommendations.
 Students who pursue a dual major in another discipline may need to complete additional semesters.

-Yes, many students in the Dance Division complete internships during their undergraduate career in order to gain professional experience.
+Yes, many students in the School of Dance complete internships during their undergraduate career in order to gain professional experience.
 Academic credit can be granted for internships.
 Our students have completed internships at Bates Dance Festival, Jacob’s Pillow Dance Festival, the Yard on Martha’s Vineyard, OhioDance, Cathy Sharp Dance Ensemble in Switzerland, and many other organizations.

-The Dance Division also offers an internship program through Factory Street Studio, a local non-profit dance studio.
+The School of Dance also offers an internship program through Factory Street Studio, a local non-profit dance studio.
 Ohio University students gain hands-on learning in dance education by assisting teachers, teaching their own classes, or helping to plan dance events in the community.
 This internship is available to all students who have successfully completed the Dance Pedagogy course.

 Observing and/or participating in classes is readily possible with some advance notice.
 Open House days are scheduled in November and January.
 Prospective students are encouraged to attend and participate in a modern technique classes on these days from 10:45-12:45.